 Today we covered public Wifi safety, especially checking connection names, and using SSL or a VPN to secure communications.
 We also discussed why you should never type passwords on or access confidential material on public computers.
 And in the last few minutes, we covered several practices you can use to secure your home computers and network.
 Please review or print these takeaways and then click “continue” to complete the module.

-Working Remotely for Healthcare Professionals And Providers
+Working Remotely for Healthcare Executives

-Working Remotely (Simplified Navigation)
+Working Remotely (Without TOC)

 Infosec Named a Leader in 2019 Gartner Magic Quadrant